deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 ***Shipmaster Trrrk’k***

 By long-standing tradition, the rest of the crew cleaned and put away after dinnertime.
-Dora spent most of the time eagerly showing Wild where all the utensils should go, but that was acceptable.
+Dora spent most of the time eagerly showing Wilde where all the utensils should go, but that was acceptable.
 Somebody needed to.
 And in fact, with his contribution, the work went faster than ever.

 Afterwards would normally have been recreation and social time, but today was a little different.
 They had a job for the Clan.

 So, when Trrrk’k mentioned it, Urgug, Morwk and Dora nodded and slipped away, leaving the rest of them to talk business.
-Wild watched them go, then turned a raised eyebrow toward Bruuk, who gestured for him to sit down as Trrrk’k retrieved one of the Clan’s little toys, a privacy field generator, from his pocket and set it in the middle of the table.
+Wilde watched them go, then turned a raised eyebrow toward Bruuk, who gestured for him to sit down as Trrrk’k retrieved one of the Clan’s little toys, a privacy field generator, from his pocket and set it in the middle of the table.

 Moments later, they were secure in the fuzzy silver dome of a privacy field.
 The other three knew the ship did business with the Clan: for the most part, they preferred not to be directly involved, and Trrrk’k preferred it that way himself.

-He considered Wild for a second as the Human sat and looked at him expectantly.
+He considered Wilde for a second as the Human sat and looked at him expectantly.
 Alert but patient.
 Attentive.
 Good.
 He’d expected nothing less, but it was good to see.

 “We are going to the capitol system of the Kwmbwrw great houses,” Trrrk’k revealed.
 “Specifically, Kwmrwta-Wrtnwm, one of that system’s biggest and busiest stations, owned by House Henen.
 The Clan’s “friend” aboard that station has missed several scheduled reports.”